Redwood National and State Parks

 Outside site

 The World Heritage site currently has several small dams which are anadromous fish barriers (inside the site).
-Klamath dams have negatively impacted fisheries by reducing streamflow and increasing stream temperature (outside of the site), however dam removal is planned for 2022.
+Klamath dams have negatively impacted fisheries by reducing streamflow and increasing stream temperature (outside of the site), however dam removal was completed in 2024 (Sherriff, 2024) reopening more than 400 miles (644km) of river, in what is the largest dam removal project in US history.
+Indigenous-led restoration work is now underway to restore the land.
 Historical logging roads have created dozens of watercourse crossings that are barriers to fish passage in addition the small dams mentioned above (IUCN Consultation, 2020).

 Integration between the National Park Service and California State Parks is provided for through formal agreements and the general plan (NPS 2000, 2020).